carpentries-incubator/scons-novice/episodes/01-intro.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Explain what Make is for.
+- Explain what SCons is for.
-- Explain why Make differs from shell scripts.
+- Explain why SCons differs from shell scripts.
 - Name other popular build tools.

 ::::::::::::::::::::::::::::::::::::::::::::::::::